octave-online/octave-online-server/client/README.md

     npm install -g bower
     gem install compass

 Note: [Compass](http://compass-style.org/) requires that you have a Ruby runtime running on your machine.
-If you don't want to spend the time installing a Ruby runtime, you can manually download *css/main.css* and *css/themes/fire.css* into the *app/css* and *dist/css* directories (which you will need to make).
+If you don't want to spend the time installing a Ruby runtime, you can manually download *css/main.css* and *css/themes/fire.css* from the web site into the *app/css* and *dist/css* directories (which you will need to make), if you don't plan on customizing the CSS.
+Another alternative if you plan on customizing the CSS is to download a program like [Scout](http://mhs.github.io/scout-app/) and let that compile the SCSS code for you.
+You need to choose *app/scss* as your source directory and *app/css* or *dist/css* as your output directory.

 Now, install the Octave Online Client dependencies like so: